 The Police receive thousands of calls every year relating to armed crime.
 These calls have to be answered and this may include sending armed officers to investigate.
 On very rare occasions officers will have to discharge their firearms to protect themselves, the public or their colleagues.
 Sometimes this can result in the death of a person.

-This then triggers a full investigation by the Independent Police Complaints Commission (IPCC) into the actions of all the police officers involved.
+This then triggers a full investigation by the Independant office for police conduct (IOPC) into the actions of all the police officers involved.
 This investigation has to be open and transparent to comply with Article 2 of the European Convention of Human Rights.
 Police officers will have legal representation as they are being investigated for what in some cases can amount to allegations that they may have committed criminal offences.